M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset: Limitations

 Secondly, the data we collected has limitations in terms of academic domains and multilingualism.
 We will consider adding videos from more research directions, such as humanities disciplines (e.g. economics, law, and sociology) to an extended dataset in future work.
 And we also plan to collect more data in other languages to prompt multilingual academic research.
 Nevertheless, we believe our current collection would already be useful for the community to develop some initial approaches.

 Thirdly, we have some deficiencies in mining and labelling for visual information of the dataset.
-The illustrations in the video frames are not extracted separately like \citet{Lee2023}.
+The illustrations in the video frames are not extracted separately like \citet{lee2022multimodal, Lee2023}.
 And, the talking heads of the speakers are not picked up, which can be utilised to research the generation of virtual presenters.
 In summary, further exploitation of the visual elements in the slides would be a future extension of the dataset.

-Finally, the benchmark systems for the (Slide and Script Generation task) SSG task do not involve the generation (for Slide Generation task) and utilization (for Script Generation task) of the visual pictures, instead, we only exploit the text recognised from slides.
-This is because we can easily extract more accurate information from the text than from visual images.
-Mining rich information from complex visual frames is regarded as an important research issue in our future work.
+Finally, the benchmark systems for the Slide Generation task do not involve the generation of visual pictures, instead, we only get the generated slides in the form of text.
+The generation of slide images requires complex multimodal models, and the corresponding evaluation metrics require more sophisticated designs.